-In 1941 Dr. Douglas Firth was approached by the Canadian Amateur Ski Association to provide first aid training and rescue to a group who could patrol the local ski hills.
+Before we move on to what you need to become a patroller, here’s a quick history lesson!
+In 1941 Dr Douglas Firth was approached by the Canadian Amateur Ski Association.
+Their aim was to provide first aid training and rescue to a group that could patrol the local ski hills.
 This led to the formation of the national charity, Canadian Ski Patrol (CSP).

-What qualifications do you need to become a Ski Patroller?
+What do you need to become a Ski Patroller?

 The Non-Urban Emergency Care Level 3 (NUEC 3) is for professional (paid and volunteer) non-urban responders such as ski and mountain bike patrollers, search & rescue technicians and mountain guides who are tasked with providing emergency medical care.

 The NUEC 3 is an accredited certification, taking place over 10-12 days, the program curriculum contains baseline knowledge and skill development objectives, derived from primary paramedic training program curricula with emphasis on the non-urban environment.

 Modules address the injuries and illnesses that non-urban responders are likely to encounter, conditions that are typically not addressed – or lack the necessary depth – in other first aid training programs.
 Specific training areas are included such as responding at altitude, cold/heat related illnesses, disabled skier related injuries/illnesses, paediatric emergencies, common medical emergencies, treatment for drug and alcohol abuse, specific snow-sport injuries, behavioral emergencies, remote area extrications, non-urban cardiac arrest management, and the use of the specialized equipment needed for emergency care and transportation in remote environments.